loicboset/peak/README.md

 Peak is a simple web applications that helps you remember anything, super fast!

+It's using a learning techniqued described by human performance researched K. Anders Ericsson in his book [Peak](https://en.wikipedia.org/wiki/Peak:_Secrets_from_the_New_Science_of_Expertise).

+In Peak, you create questionnaires for you to train on, to remember theriotical concepts, for example.
+When you give an incorrect answer to a question, you will return two questions backwards.

+Example: you gave an incorrect answer to question number 7, you go back to question number 5.

+With this memory training technique, K. Anders Ericsson was able to train on of his student, Steve Faloon, to break a memory record.

 ## How to use it?

 1. Go to https://peak.tinyappstack.com